How Trump's second impeachment will be different from the first - KION546

 The charges this time are much simpler to convey and understand, however.
 It should still take some number of days with Chief Justice John Roberts presiding and senators sitting in judgment.
 When both of the new Democratic senators from Georgia are seated, it will take 17 Republicans voting with Democrats to reach a two-thirds majority and convict Trump.

-What does the Constitution say about is the penalty for Trump if he’s convicted?
+What does the Constitution say the penalty for Trump if he’s convicted?

 Judgment in Cases of Impeachment shall not extend further than to removal from Office, and disqualification to hold and enjoy any Office of honor, Trust or Profit under the United States: but the Party convicted shall nevertheless be liable and subject to Indictment, Trial, Judgment and Punishment, according to Law.
 (Article 2, Section 3)